 5 you#: A pound sign (#) is used to indicate a second person plural form.
 An asterisk (*) is used to indicate a second person singular.

 This counter-intuitive ministry of the Messiah always caught the disciples off guard.
 They would rather send down fire from heaven (Luke 9:54), while Jesus taught we should instead show love to our enemies.
-In the Garden of Gethsemane, I’m sure Peter would much rather Jesus summoned that army of angels to defend himself (Matt.
+In the Garden of Gethsemane, I’m sure Peter would much rather have had Jesus summon that army of angels to defend himself (Matt.
 26:53).
-Instead, Jesus was "pressed" in the Garden of the Olive Press (“Gethsemane” means "Olive Press").
+Instead, Jesus allowed himself to be

 Fortunately, suffering is not the entire Christian message.
 Healing, victory, joy, and provision are also part of the story—and part of the story of Job, too.
 But God does allow suffering from time to time.
 Sometimes it’s only for a moment, sometimes it’s very deep and lasts a long time.
-But we need to understand suffering to keep the Christian message balanced.
-We need to learn to allow God to use suffering to change us and make us more like himself.
+But we need to understand suffering to keep the Christian message in balance.
+We need to allow God to use suffering to change us and make us more like himself.
 Even Jesus, the Bible says, was